namanyayg/webstiles/README.md

 # How To

 1. Download the template
-2. Open up its CSS and HTML files.
+2. Open up its CSS and HTML files. (`style.css` and `index.htm` respectively)
 3. In the CSS, change the colors and typefaces.
-The primary sans typeface used is Tahoma, while the primary serif typeface is Georgia.
-The primary color is deepskyblue, the secondary color is gold, and tertiary colors are #eee, darkslategray, gainsboro, and saddlebrown.
-Search and replace!
+There are variables on the top which you can use to easily switch colors.
 4. You’re almost done.
 In the HTML, change the adjectives, and the headings/slogans.
 Remove any elements you don’t want.
 5. You’re done!
 Upload it for client feedback, or send to your team!